Does Green Tea Actually Help With Gout?

 How do you prepare green tea?

-Best way to drink green tea is to steep it for 5 minutes in order to release the flavonoids; and you get the most flavonoids by brewing your organic leaves in a pot or by using tea bags.
-In the summertime I also like to brew a bigger pot and then put in the fridge for some cold green tea.
-Add a slice of lemon and you’ve got yourself a great tasting low sugar beverage!
+In the summertime, I also like to brew a bigger pot and then put it in the fridge for some cold green tea.
+Add a slice of lemon and you’ve got yourself a great-tasting low sugar beverage!
 If you don’t like the taste, you can always try the tablets.